Bodyless Block Propagation: TPS Fully Scalable Blockchain with Pre-Validation: Apply BBP in Ethereum

-The analysis in Section \ref{measurement} indicates that, fundamentally, we must remove the block propagation time's dependency on the number of transactions in a block to achieve full TPS scalability.
-As shown in Fig. \ref{BBPidea}(b), the basic idea of bodiless block propagation (BBP) is that only the block header is transmitted between nodes, and a new block is pre-validated so that the in situ block validation during the block propagation is just a simple comparison of the pre-computed global state and the global state embedded in the block header.
+As shown in Fig. \ref{BBPidea}(b), the basic idea of bodyless block propagation (BBP) is that only the blockheader is transmitted between nodes, and a new block is pre-validated so that the in situ block validation during the block propagation is just a simple comparison of the pre-computed global state and the global state embedded in the blockheader.

-To implement BBP, we propose to extend the Ethereum Tx-Pool implementation with the architecture shown in Fig.\ref{overFigure}.
-This architecture adds a pre-packed blockbody (PPB) module and a pre-validation module to the Tx-Pool.
-The PPB contains a selected subset of transactions from the Tx-pool, and it is used to generate the next block by the mining module.
-Each node pre-executes the transactions in its PPB and pre-computes the global state, and then stores the global state into the pre-validation module.
+To implement BBP, we propose to extend the architecture of Ethereum Tx-Pool implementation by introducing a pre-packed blockbody (PPB) module and a pre-validation module, as depicted in Fig. \ref{overFigure}.
+The PPB contains a selected subset of transactions from the Tx-Pool, and it is used to generate the next block by the mining module.
+Each node pre-executes the transactions in its PPB and pre-computes the global state, and then stores the global state in the pre-validation module.

-In the ideal case, the PPBs of all nodes are the same, and that this common PPB is the same as the blockbody of the next block mined by the lucky miner.
-With a perfectly synchronized PPBs, only the header of the newly mined block needs to be transmitted.
-When a node receives the new block header, for validation, the node only needs to compare the global state in the block header and the global state stored in the pre-validation module.
+In the ideal case, the PPBs of all nodes are the same, and this common PPB is the same as the blockbody of the next block mined by the lucky miner.
+With perfectly synchronized PPBs, only the header of the newly mined block needs to be transmitted.
+When a node receives the new blockheader, for validation, the node only needs to compare the global state in the blockheader and the global state stored in the pre-validation module.
 However, the ideal scenario may not arise automatically in practice.
 We need to overcome several technical challenges for that to happen.

 \textbf{\emph{Challenge 1:}} The first challenge is how to ensure all nodes (or the majority of them) pre-pack the same PPB, even though these nodes are distributed and may behave selfishly.
 The transactions in Tx-Pool and their packing order may vary from node to node (this is the case for Ethereum).
-To address this challenge, we propose a Time-specific transaction Selection and Ordering (TSO) algorithm to ensure the ordered transactions in the PPBs of honest nodes are the same with high probability.
-We further propose a low-overhead PPB synchronization protocol to synchronize the PPBs of neighbor nodes to ensure that in most cases the PPBs are the same.
+To address this challenge, we propose a Time-specific transaction Selection and Ordering (TSO) algorithm to ensure the ordered transactions in the PPBs of the honest nodes are same with high probability.
+We further propose a low-overhead PPB synchronization protocol to synchronize the PPBs of neighbor nodes to ensure the PPBs are same in most cases.